Maruha 78 (Seven Eight) Thermostat with Long Stroker for Best Radiator Performance

 Right: The genuine head gasket for NB8 after M/C

-Turning to the story of thermostats, however, there is doubt that the genuine products have performed effectively in MIATA cooling systems.
+When talking about thermostats, however, there is doubt that the genuine products have performed effectively in MIATA cooling systems.

 MIATA NB thermostat has the valve off-centered from the center of the thermostat to make room for the jiggle valve to let out air bubbles (Photo 7).